nosco/hx/docs/how-to.md

 ## Use higher-order components

 Generally, we prefer to use Hooks for reusing logic or resources across our app.
-However, many React libraries still use HoC to provide things like context values and sharing logic.
+However, many React libraries still use HOC to provide things like context values and sharing logic.

-Using HoC is straight forward in hx.
+Using HOC is straight forward in hx.
 Below is an example:

 ```clojure
 (ns my-app.feature